Snow Bros.

-is a 1990 platform arcade video game originally developed by Toaplan first published in Japan, then in North America by Romstar and later in Europe.
-Starring the eponymous snowmen twins Nick and Tom, players are tasked with travelling through 50 stages, throwing and building snowballs, jumping on and off platforms to navigate level obstacles while dodging and defeating monsters in order to rescue the princesses Puripuri and Puchipuchi from captivity.
-Although first launched in arcades, the game was later ported across multiple platforms, each one being created by different third-party developers and featuring several changes or additions compared with the original version.
-Conversions for various microcomputers were in development but none were officially released to the public.
+is a 1990 platform video game developed and published by Toaplan for Japanese arcades; it was distributed by Romstar in North America and Europe.
+Players control snowman twins Nick and Tom as they travel through 50 stages, using snowballs as weapons while navigating obstacles and battling monsters in order to rescue the princesses Puripuri and Puchipuchi.
+The game was later ported to multiple platforms, each one by different third-party developers and featuring several changes or additions.
+Versions for various microcomputers were in development, but were never officially released.

 Snow Bros. was met with mostly positive reception from critics and players alike, earning an award from Gamest magazine and gaining a cult following since its initial release.
 In 1994, a sequel titled Snow Bros.
 2: With New Elves was released by Hanafram, serving as the last game by Toaplan prior to their closure.
-The rights to the title are owned by Tatsujin, a Japanese company formed by Masahiro Yuge.
-A modernized version of the game titled Snow Bros Special was developed by CRT Games and published by Daewon Media Game Lab and Clear River Games for Nintendo Switch, and was released on May 19, 2022.
+The rights to Snow Bros. are currently owned by Tatsujin, a Japanese company formed by Masahiro Yuge.
+A modernized version of the game, titled Snow Bros Special, was developed by CRT Games and published by Daewon Media Game Lab and Clear River Games for Nintendo Switch, and was released in May 2022.
+A third installment in the series, Snow Bros.
+Wonderland, was released in 2024.